-Reportedly, in 2022, the insurance market in the Republic of Moldova remained dominated by non-life (general) insurance, with a significant share of 95.7% in the total amount of gross written premiums subscribed by insurance companies.
-The general insurance segment remained predominantly dominated by car insurance, constituting 68.7% of the written premiums.
+Reportedly, during the first three quarters of 2024, the insurance market in the Republic of Moldova remained dominated by non-life (general) insurance, with a significant share of 97% in the total amount of gross written premiums subscribed by insurance companies.
+Within the total gross written premiums for general insurance, the largest shares were held by the following classes: compulsory motor third-party liability insurance (including domestic MTPL, Green Card, TIR Carnet, and CMR Carnet), land vehicle insurance other than railway vehicles (CASCO), and fire and other natural disaster insurance, collectively accounting for more than 80.5% of the market.